Erindale/ETK-docs/ref_manual/nodes/fields/field_normalise.rst

    The ETK_Field Normalise node.

-The **Field Normalise** group takes a vector field and maps all vectors to a length between 0 and 1.
+The **Field Normalise** group takes a vector field and maps all vectors to values between 0 and 1.

 Inputs